columbusjs/columbusjs.github.io/_posts/2014-06-18-reactjs-and-javascript-koans.markdown

 date: 2014-06-18 18:30:00
 layout: post
 title: "React.js and JavaScript Koans"
-categories:
-- Kurt Mueller
-- Greg Malcolm
+speaker: "Kurt Mueller & Greg Malcolm"
 ---

 Kurt Mueller presents an introduction to React.js, a JavaScript library from the people at Facebook.
 Greg Malcolm will lead a JavaScript Koans coding exercise.